bagherilab/carcade_mapping_design_space/README.md

 The `scripts/` directory contains all the scripts used for analyzing the output of the simulations using [CARCADE v1.0](https://github.com/bagherilab/CARCADE).

 The `pipeline.html` file walks through the data processing and plotting pipeline used to analyze the output of the simulations.
 Sample plots are included for each plotting section.
-This file shows the process in full and python functions and commands used to generate all outputs.
+This file shows the process in full and Python functions and commands used to generate all outputs.
 Go to https://bagherilab.github.io/carcade_mapping_design_space/pipeline.html to view the published html page.

 The `pipeline_example.ipynb` file is a Jupyter notebook that walks through examples of the main components of the data processing and plotting pipelines used to analyze the output of the simulations.